About me

 The name ”divin” is a blend of my initials — ”divi” from my last name and ”n” from my first.

 It all started back in university, where ”divin1” was the shorthand assigned to me for accessing internal systems.
-I liked the sound of it, and when I saw it was available on GitHub, I grabbed divin1.
+I liked the sound of it, and when I saw it was available on GitHub, I grabbed it.
 Later, I went with divin for my website, it just stuck.